junxit/us-congress-bills-110/metadata.md

 - 2007-12-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text as House agreed to Senate amendment: CR H16871-16872)
 - 2007-12-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text as House agreed to Senate amendment: CR H16871-16872)
 - 2007-12-19 — Received in the Senate.
+- 2008-01-22 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2008-02-14 — Cleared for White House.
+- 2008-02-14 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S1083)
+- 2008-02-14 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S1083)
+- 2008-02-14 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2008-02-14 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2008-02-15 — Message on Senate action sent to the House.
+- 2008-02-25 — Presented to President.
+- 2008-02-25 — Presented to President.
+- 2008-02-28 — Became Public Law No: 110-189.
+- 2008-02-28 — Became Public Law No: 110-189.
+- 2008-02-28 — Signed by President.
+- 2008-02-28 — Signed by President.